Privacy Policy

 • Right to data portability — to receive your data in a structured, machine-readable format.

-• Right to object — to object to processing based on legitimate interests (see Section 11.2 below).
+• Right to object — to object to processing based on legitimate interests.

 • Rights related to automated decision-making — not to be subject to solely automated decision-making that produces legal or significant effects, unless you have consented or it is necessary for a contract.